At a glance: Detect fraud using AppsFlyer and Protect360.

 Basic Protect360 Setup

-From any of your apps dashboard, click Protect360
+From the AppsFlyer dashboard, click Protect360

 - Click Advanced Detection

 If you wish to concentrate on a specific app or apps select them on the app filter box.
-Otherwise leave the default value of All apps.
+Otherwise, leave the default value of All apps.

 Click Advanced filtering for additional filter options